 - Impaired vision

 Thyroid Eye Disease is known to go through varying degrees of severity, and can go into periods of remission, sometimes never to resurface.
+We proudly offer treatment for Thyroid Eye Disease as one of the many cosmetic procedures at Fichte, Endl & Elmer Eyecare.
 Treatments for Thyroid Eye Disease range from lubricating eyedrops and ointments to, in very rare cases, surgery.
 In a very small percentage of patients, orbital decompression may be called for.